 Without being overly dramatic, I would like to make this next point as straightforward as possible.
 Perhaps the most simple explanation for these connections, and for the apparent apostolic reliance upon the Gospel of Thomas is that Thomas was The Original Gospel Of Christ.

 Thomas appears to be the "Original Gospel" Jesus delivered to those closest to him, and to those who walked with him in His Way.
+It is within his rejected message and walk of renunciation that the key is found.
 Specifically, Thomas appears to be a more spiritual minded message tailored primarily for those who had forsaken all to follow Christ.

 The Thomas prologue explains that Christ was the originator of this Gospel and that this gospel was merely written down or scribed by Thomas.
 Apostolic acceptance that Christ was the author of this gospel would explain the connections, and would explain why the apostles used this gospel so extensively?
 (See the Thomas prologue)